Home > About Us > Staff > Staff Bios

 ROSE AUGUSTE, Northern California Regional Organizer, joined Health Access in 2010.
 Rose has professional experience in community, union, and student organizing.
 Her motivation to organize stems from her commitment to social justice and passion to advocate for underserved communities.

 Originally from Queens, New York, Rose graduated from Binghamton University with a double major in Political Science and Africana Studies.
 In her spare time, Rose enjoys exploring the abundant sights and sounds of the Bay, running and playing with her Maltese, Kali.

-KATE BURCH, Legislative/Policy Assistant and Coordinator for the California LGBT HHS Network, joined Health Access in 2011.
+KATE BURCH, Network Director for the California LGBT HHS Network, joined Health Access in 2011.
 Kate participated in the Community Organizing Residency program, a project of Jewish Funds for Justice, as an organizer with the San Francisco Organizing Project.
 She is an alumna of Teach For America and taught 8th grade science in Los Angeles for four years.
 Kate is passionate about social justice issues, and has worked toward economic justice, equitable education, and full LGBT inclusion.
 In addition to a penchant for justice work, Kate enjoys building community and being actively involved in Jewish life.

 Kate has Bachelors of Arts in Biology and Religion from Oberlin College, a Masters in Secondary Education from Loyola Marymount University, and a Masters in Molecular and Cell Biology from UC Berkeley.
 She lives in Berkeley with her wife Margee, their three cats and two dogs.

 BETH CAPELL , principal with Capell & Assoc., provides policy analysis, legislative advocacy, and other strategic input to Health Access and to other consumer, labor and public interest organizations on health care issues.